silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/02_Working_With_Images_And_Documents.md

 ![Sample image](/_images/KittenStockLookingScaredbyGraciesStock.jpg)

 In the Images popup, the "From your computer" tab should be selected as default.
-Click "Choose file(s) to upload...".
+Click "Choose files to upload...".
 You can then upload a file from your hard drive.
 A progress bar should appear in the "Details & dimensions" section below.

 ![Uploading an image](/_images/uploading-an-image.jpg)